Authors & Artists AQ1-AQ34

 Gail Wawrzyniak (AQ10) writes poetry, plays, short stories, and essays.
 Her writing has appeared in publications such as Halfway Down the Stairs, Yellow Medicine Review, Haunted Water Press, and the anthology, Stories Migrating Home.
 She lives in Raleigh, North Carolina and is online at www.gailwawrzyniak.com.

-Laura Grace Weldon (AQ26) is the author of the poetry collections Blackbird (Grayson Books, 2019) and Tending (Aldrich Press, 2013), as well as a handbook of alternative education titled Free Range Learning (Hohm Press, 2010).
+Laura Grace Weldon (AQ30) is the author of poetry collections Blackbird (Grayson Books, 2019) and Tending (Aldrich Press, 2013), with her third due out this year.
+She was named 2019 Ohio Poet of the Year.
 Her background includes teaching nonviolence workshops, writing collaborative poetry with nursing home residents, and facilitating support groups for abuse survivors.
-She works as a book editor and teaches community-based writing classes.
+She works as a book editor and teaches community writing classes.
 Connect with her at lauragraceweldon.com.

 Robin Winckel-Mellish (AQ8) is a South African poet and freelance journalist who lives close to The Hague.
 Her first poetry collection, A Lioness at my Heels, was published by Modjaji Books in 2011.
 She runs a poetry critique group in Amsterdam and is working on a second collection of poetry.

 Sean Winn (AQ28) came to writing late in life after a career in finance.
 His short stories and essays have appeared in several literary journals, while poetry is an even more recent medium for him.
 Some of Sean’s poetry speaks to the rural countryside that was his upbringing, while other works are urban-centric or socio-political in nature.
 After living in Indonesia, Hong Kong, and Singapore, he makes his home in Austin, Texas, USA.